heykapil/heykapil.in/content/quotes/relationships.md

 25. Never force or beg for sex; it must always be pleasurable for both partners.
 However, take control on some even days to show your dominance.
 26. No-one, I mean no-one, (including your parents) should insult your partner in front of you, take it as a slap on your self-esteem.
 27. Understand the dark psychology and [manipulation techinques](https://www.verywellmind.com/manipulation-in-marriage-2302245) used by the partners.
 Avoid or seek help, such things may(most of times, it will) impact your mental health and test your will power.
+28. Love one girl blindly and soon the same will teach you why you need to have five.
+29. Show your anger and aggression (when you feel broken in the relationship) in the gym by lifting weights and dumbells.
+Train as much as you can, as much as you body hurts.
+30. Women likes men with bigger arms, it is similar to men liking bigger boobs.
+Hit gyms and lift dumbells.